encoredev/encore/docs/primitives/databases.md

 - The existing database schema didn't look like you thought it did, so the database object you tried to change doesn't actually exist
 - ... and so on

-If that happens, Encore records that it tried to apply the migration but failed.
+If that happens, Encore rolls back the migration.
+If it happens during a cloud deployment, the deployment is aborted.
-In that case, it's possible that one part of the migration was successfully applied but another part was not.

-In order to ensure safety, Encore marks the migration as "dirty" and expects you to manually resolve the problem.
+Once you fix the problem, re-run `encore run` (locally) or push the updated code (in the cloud) to try again.

-This information is tracked in the `schema_migrations` table:
+Encore tracks which migrations have been applied in the `schema_migrations` table:

 ```sql
 database=# \d schema_migrations